StreakYC/bimapcache/README.md

 `saveThrottle` is an optional property specifying a number of milliseconds to throttle saves to the storage by.
 This defaults to 3000 (or 3 seconds).

-`maxLimit` specifies the maximum number of entries to keep in the persistent cache.
+`maxLimit` is an optional property specifying the maximum number of entries to keep in the persistent cache.
 Old entries will be removed first if this limit is exceeded.
 This defaults to 1000.

-`maxAge` specifies the maximum age for cache entries.
+`maxAge` is an optional property specifying the maximum age in milliseconds for cache entries.
 Cache entries that haven't been set or retrieved within this time will be removed.
+This defaults to one year.

 ### biMapCache.getAfromB(input): Promise, biMapCache.getBfromA(input): Promise